Difference Array Technique

 of length n

 , where all elements are 0.
-Additionally, you are given a bookings
+You are also given a list bookings

 .
-Each triplet means that you need to add k
+Each triplet means you need to add k

 array.